 The death of a loved one is never an easy time for families.
 We can help with the efficient winding-up of the estate of the person.
-Our Wills and Executry lawyers are based in Stirling & Tillicoultry.
-If you are in Stirlingshire, Clackmannanshire, Plean, Cowie, Alloa or the surrounding areas in Scotland, we can advise on all aspects of the legal and practical issues in simple language for you.
+Our Wills and Executry lawyers are based in Tillicoultry.
+If you are in Clackmannanshire, Alloa, Stirling, Dollar, Dunblane, Bridge of Allan or the surrounding areas in Scotland, we can advise on all aspects of the legal and practical issues in simple language for you.

-Executry Solicitors Stirling & Tillicoultry: Winding up an Estate
+Executry Solicitors in Tillicoultry: Winding up an Estate

 Generally, the steps involved in the winding up of an estate are as follows:-